 Different Strategy Retreat Questions to Consider

-The objective of most strategy retreats is to create a clear, believable and implementable strategic plan to take the executive team and the company to the next level.
+The objective of most strategy retreats is to create a clear, believable, and implementable strategic plan to take the executive team and the company to the next level.
 Strategy retreats can be great for organizational alignment and team building, but often those benefits are not maximized unless the right issues are fully uncovered and honestly addressed.
-While the deliverable typically consists of the critical few strategic actions that will make the biggest impact, too many leadership teams do not ask different strategy retreat questions to get at the heart of the matter.
+While the deliverable typically consists of the critical few strategic actions that will make the biggest impact (we like using a one page strategy communication map), too many leadership teams do not ask different strategy retreat questions to get at the heart of the matter.

 The Importance of Strategic Clarity

 Too many leadership teams do not invest the time required to create an aligned and winning strategy.
 That is a mistake.
-Startegies matter.
+Strategies matter.

 Ask Different Strategy Retreat Questions to Get It Right

-If you are in charge of developing a strategy for your team or company, invest enough time with the right stakeholders to ask and answer different strategy retreat questions to ensure your team clearly understands the strategic priorities and plan, has no doubt that leadership is fully committed to the strategy, is consistently implementing the plan across the organization, and is ready to be highly responsive to change.
+If you are in charge of Strategic Planning Retreat Facilitation or for developing a strategy for your team or company, invest enough time with the right stakeholders to ask and answer different strategy retreat questions to ensure your team:

 Three Different Strategy Retreat Questions to Consider